 The search results themselves seem better in 2008 than way back in 2001.
+The search results in 2022 are really poor.
 In the sense that the search does actually provide results to things that are open source network management tools with the inevitable wikipedia article thrown in for good measure.

 Things sure are more competitive now. 😉